GodsonNtungi/Facial-Recognition/README.md

 ## Facial-Recognition
-The system involves a preprocessing stage, data collection ,model creation and the software that actually <br>
-recognizes faces and differentiates them
+The system involves a preprocessing stage, data collection ,model creation and the software that actually recognizes faces and differentiates them.

+### Prepocessing Stage
+This stage uses mediapipe that identifies landmarks found on the face